The congruence subgroup property for the hyperelliptic modular group: the open surface case: The hyperelliptic modular group

 This work was basically conceived during my stay in RIMS in the Fall of 2007.
 It was a wonderful and enriching experience to be there.
 I had the unique opportunity to speak with the world best experts in the area of anabelian geometry, to which I was trying to contribute in that period and in which, I think, the present paper should be collocated.

 Accordingly, I thank Makoto Matsumoto, who made available his personal research funds to finance my stay there, and Shinichi Mochizuki, who invited me to RIMS.
 I also thank them and Akio Tamagawa, for the warm hospitality and the many mathematical discussions we had.
+Finally, I thank the referee for the many useful comments he made on preliminary versions of this work.

 Address:\, Escuela de Matem\'atica, Universidad de Costa Rica, San Jos\'e, Costa Rica. \\ E--mail:\, marco.boggi@gmail.com